Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 On August 9th, my Mom, Sandra Wilking, passed away surrounded by her family.
-She was a strong-willed person who showed her love through actions.
-For her community, that meant public service; for friends and family, it meant throwing the best parties with amazing food; for me, it always meant being there whenever I needed her, no matter how busy she was.
-She could strike up a conversation with anyone and wasn’t afraid to discuss politics.
-Always straightforward and honest, she knew what she wanted and how to achieve it.
-She’s remembered as a pioneer and devoted public servant; we celebrate her every time we gather around the dining table, and her spirit is profoundly missed.
+She was a strong-willed person who showed her love by being present.
+For her community, that meant engaging in public service; for friends and family, it meant throwing the best parties with amazing food; for me, it meant she was always there for me no matter how busy she got.
+She could strike up a conversation with anyone and wasn’t shy about discussing politics.
+Never one to sugarcoat things, she was straightforward and unapologetic.
+She knew what she wanted and how to achieve it.
+We remember her as a trailblazer and devoted public servant, celebrating her every time we gather around the round table.
+Her spirit is greatly missed.

 What follows is the obituary that my late father Wayne Mullins wrote before he passed away.
 His wish was to share it with you.